A Note About the Data Sources

 During the 1990s, the nonmetro poverty rate declined fairly steadily from a high of 17.2 percent in 1993 to a record-low rate of 13.4 percent in 2000.
 The decline in poverty during the 1990s was mirrored by growth in the economy overall.
 Between 1993 and 2000, the economy grew by 4 percent per year, significantly higher than the average growth rate of 2.7 percent during the 20 years prior to 1993.
 Nonmetro poverty rose during the 2001 recession to 14.2 percent where it remained for 3 consecutive years before increasing once again.
 The average nonmetro poverty rate from 2004 to 2007 was 15.0 percent.
 The nonmetro poverty rate grew by 1.9 percentage points from 2008 (15.1 percent) to 2011 (17.0 percent).
-In 2012 it increased again, to 17.7 percent, reaching its highest rate since 1986 when it was 18.1 percent.
-This indicates that due to the most recent economic downturn and subsequent slow recovery, an additional 1.1 million nonmetro residents fell below the poverty line from 2007 to 2012.
-Urban poverty rates have recently declined from their 2010 (14.9 percent) peak.
-It is too early to tell if 2012 will mark the highpoint in rural poverty rates following the 2007-09 recession.
+In 2012, it increased again, to 17.7 percent, reaching its highest rate since 1986 when it was 18.1 percent.

-In the U.S., being in poverty is officially defined as having an income below a federally determined poverty threshold.
+In the United States, being in poverty is officially defined as having an income below a federally determined poverty threshold.
 Poverty thresholds were developed in the 1960s and are adjusted annually to account for inflation.
 They represent the Federal Government’s estimate of the point below which a family of a given size has cash income insufficient to meet basic needs.
 Any family/individual with total income less than an amount deemed to be sufficient to purchase food, shelter, clothing, and other essential goods and services is classified as poor.
 (For details, see "How the Census Bureau Measures Poverty.")
 The amount of income necessary to purchase these basic needs is set by the Office of Management and Budget (OMB).
-The 2012 poverty line for an individual under 65 years of age was $11,945.
-The poverty line for a three-person family with one child and two adults was $18,480 in 2012; for a family with two adults and three children the poverty line was $27,400.
+The 2016 poverty line was $12,486 for an individual under 65 years of age and $11,511 for those 65 years or older.
+The poverty line for a three-person family with one child and two adults was $19,318 in 2016; for a family with two adults and three children the poverty line was $28,643.
 For a complete list of poverty lines by size of family and number of children, see the U.S. Census Bureau's tables of Poverty Thresholds.)
-Income includes cash income (pretax income and cash welfare assistance), but excludes in-kind welfare assistance, such as food stamps and Medicaid.
+Income includes cash income (pretax income and cash welfare assistance), but excludes in-kind welfare assistance, such as Supplemental Nutrition Assistance Program (SNAP) benefits and Medicaid.
 Poverty thresholds are set for families by size and composition, and they are updated annually to correct for inflation.

-Metro-nonmetro comparisons of poverty rates pose some measurement issues that are worth bearing in mind.
+Although metro-nonmetro comparisons of poverty rates are useful for determining areas where poverty is concentrated, some measurement issues are worth bearing in mind.
 As one example, U.S. poverty rates do not make any adjustments for differences in cost of living across areas.
 If the cost of purchasing basic needs is lower in nonmetro areas, then the nonmetro poverty rate would overstate the actual level of poverty experienced by nonmetro residents.
-There are many other examples though, and the effect they would have on an area’s actual level of poverty can go in either direction.
-For example, the poverty thresholds do not account for the possibility that basic needs will differ across areas.
-Transportation to work in nonmetro areas may be much more expensive than in metro areas where access to public transit is greater.
+The effect of these differences can go in either direction.
+For example, transportation to work in nonmetro areas may be much more expensive than in metro areas where access to public transit is greater.
+Housing may be less expensive in nonmetro areas than in metro areas, but the quality of housing may also be lower with a higher rate of substandard housing units.
 Similarly, the measure of poverty does not account for access to other "public goods" such as health care, schooling, or communication networks, or "public bads" such as noise and air pollution, which also differ systematically across metro and nonmetro areas.